 a Permit fees for new construction, additions and remodels are based on calculated square footage and the current ICC valuation tables (see below).
-When square footage determinations not practical or possible, permit fees will be based on declared valuation as reasonably determined by Director or Designee.
+When square footage determinations not practical or possible, permit fees will be based on applicant’s declared valuation as reasonably determined by Director or Designee.

 b Permit fees for grading are based on the number of cubic yards of earth cut or filled.